active-group/active-clojure/README.md

 These can be very handy for using React-based libraries like [Reacl](https://github.com/active-group/reacl), which can optimize work based on the equality of values.

+### Monad

+An example usage of the `active.clojure.function` namespace can be found at https://github.com/active-group/active-clojure-monad-example

 ## License

 Copyright © 2014 Active Group GmbH